brevers/HairHub/README.md

 ## Contributing
-Contributions to HairHub are always welcome!
+No Contributions allowed untill December 2023.
+After that date, contributions to HairHub are always welcome!
 If you find a bug or have a feature request, please open an issue on the repository.
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License
 HairHub is released under the MIT License.